4 hacks to get teens off the sofa and get active – as study warns of heart damage

 2. Suggest things that interest them

-“There is always an activity which can suit somebody,” says Joshi.”There is a range of opportunities for physical activity such as gardening, walking groups, Zumba, dancing, pilates, or swimming.”
+“There is always an activity that can suit somebody,” says Joshi.”There is a range of opportunities for physical activity such as gardening, walking groups, Zumba, dancing, pilates, or swimming.”

 Sports like weightlifting and running are big on social media and “can improve confidence levels and tackle low self-esteem.”
 While being on social media may stop them from getting out, pointing towards creators who promote a healthier lifestyle may help them in the long run.